Casey Jones (ice hockey)

 Casey Jones (born May 30, 1968) is a Canadian ice hockey coach.
-He is currently the head coach at Clarkson, a position he has held since the 2011–12.
+He is currently the head coach for the Cornell University men's hockey team.
+He previously was the head coach at Clarkson, a position he held from 2011–12 until 2023–24.
 Jones spent 20 years as an assistant coach before landing his first head coaching job, replacing George Roll at one of his former stops.
-Jones was born in Temiscaming, Quebec, Canada.
+Jones was born in Témiscaming, Quebec, Canada.

+On June 13, 2024, it was announced that Jones would be joining Cornell University as an assistant coach, and would assume the head coaching role for the 2025–2026 season following the retirement of Mike Schafer.